CAS & HARVARD

 • Former Student, Faculty of Arts & Sciences

-Kristopher Gasteratos is the Founder, President, and Creative Director at CAS.
-During his time as a student at Harvard, he published multiple works for cellular agriculture, including 90 Reasons to Consider Cellular Agriculture, as well as works in peer-reviewed journals such as Science and Meat Science.
-The launch of CAS itself took place at Harvard in 2018, as well as the development of a number of critical CAS relationships, including many Harvard-based CAS Fellows and Advisors.
-Although Kristopher notes his enrollment as a student and researcher at Harvard was important, he ultimately spent more time devoted to cellular agriculture and CAS than to his school work; this led to his dropping out to work at CAS full-time later in 2018.
+Kris Spiros is the Founder, President, and Creative Director at From Fauna.
+During his time as a student at Harvard, he published multiple works for cultivated meat, including 90 Reasons to Consider Cultivated Meat, as well as works in peer-reviewed journals such as Science and Meat Science.
+The launch of From Fauna itself took place at Harvard in 2018, as well as the development of a number of critical From Fauna relationships, including many Harvard-based From Fauna Fellows and Advisors.
+Although Kris notes his enrollment as a student and researcher at Harvard was important, he ultimately spent more time devoted to cultivated meat and From Fauna than to his school work; this led to his dropping out to work at From Fauna full-time later in 2018.

-To learn more about the story of CAS and Kristopher, please read Our Story.
+To learn more about the story of From Fauna and Kris, please read Our Story.